farrinfedra/BirdsOfIstanbul/README.md

 - Get to know your classified birds as well as 400 species in different regions of Turkey.

 ### Model
+This section is about the birds of istanbul model.
 > All about the Birds of Istanbul Model

 ![alt text](https://github.com/farrinfedra/BirdsOfIstanbul/blob/main/app_model_pic.png?raw=true)